8 study tips to help you pass the ACCA DIPIFR exam

-Here are some proven study strategies that not only help you assimilate the material, but also help improve your long-term memory.
+Here are some proven study strategies that not only help you assimilate the material but also help improve your long-term memory.
 Not all study techniques work for everyone.
-Review the suggested techniques and select the study strategies that will help you
+Review the suggested methods and select the study strategies that will help you.

-- Break the material into modules – read our blog for the detailed explanation
+- Break the topics into modules – read our blog for the detailed explanation

 - STUDY OVER SHORT TIME INTERVALS – read our blog on how to plan the weekly time plan

-- WRITE IT DOWN : The age-old image of schoolchildren writing each spelling word ten times is a good model to follow when you are struggling to absorb and remember a difficult technical concept.
-Having trouble grasping a topic?
+- WRITE IT DOWN : The age-old image of schoolchildren writing each spelling word ten times is an excellent model to follow when you are struggling to absorb and remember a problematic technical concept.
+Have trouble grasping a topic?
 Draw two columns.
-In one column write down what you know.
+In one column, write down what you know.
 In the other, write down the question areas—in other words, what you don’t know.
-Ask your review instructor, a friend, or your accounting professor for tips on the question areas, but be sure the person you ask is technically competent and up-to-date on the topic.
+Ask your review instructor, a friend, or accounting professor for tips on the question areas, but be sure the person you ask is technically competent and up-to-date on the topic.

 - LINK THE CONCEPTS TO REAL-LIFE SITUATIONS: Build on what you know.
 Link what you are learning to your real-life experiences.
-Once a year you file your individual tax return.
+Once a year, you file your tax return.
 Look at the tax form when you study the tax area.
 Think about the schedules you prepare for the external auditors.
-These schedules are what the auditors audit and what they include in their documentation as audit evidence.
+These schedules are what the auditors audit and include in their documentation as audit evidence.
 You are a professional, so think professionally.
-Some candidates tend to regress to the old college model where they study massive amounts of information over a short time period, using only the information from class notes and textbooks.
+Some candidates tend to regress to the old college model where they study massive amounts of information over a short period, using only the information from class notes and textbooks.
 Now you are a professional.
 The DIPIFR exam is a professional exam.
 Use what you have learned from real-world experience to help you visualize and recall information.
-Linkage allows you to digest the information in bite-size chunks.
+The linkage allows you to digest the information in bite-size chunks.
 Build examples using your real-life experience.

 - BOND WITH A STUDY BUDDY : Try studying with a coworker, college friend, or coaching course acquaintance.
 A study buddy can help you stick to your study plan.
 A study buddy works, however, only if you study.
 When you meet your buddy at the library only to spend the evening gabbing about the latest office gossip, the strategy is not working for you.
 Study partners help to keep you on schedule, motivated, and encouraged.
 Two heads can solve a problem quicker than one.
 Dump your study buddy if he or she doesn’t keep the schedule, isn’t supportive, isn’t serious, or won’t share information that helps you.
 Don’t continue a relationship with a lazy person.
 The exchange of information should be rich and equal.
 Limit the number of people in your study group to three.

-- TAKE THE TIME TO SLEEP : You can’t study, read, write, or retain information when you are tired.
-Sleep is important throughout the study and exam process.
-If you find yourself waking up in the middle of the night with exam anxiety, simply switch on your nightlight, grab the study sheets that are conveniently sitting on your nightstand, and study yourself to sleep.
+- TAKE THE TIME TO SLEEP : You can’t study, read, write, or retain information when tired.
+Sleep is essential throughout the study and exam process.
+If you wake up in the middle of the night with exam anxiety, simply switch on your nightlight, grab the study sheets that are conveniently sitting on your nightstand, and study yourself to sleep.
 The best cure for insomnia is reading GROUP CONSOLIDATION OR FINANCIAL INSTRUMENT materials.
 They will put you to sleep more quickly than anything sold on the market today.

 - TRY KEEPING IT QUIET: You like noise.
-You study in the middle of the family room while the television is blaring, your teenagers or roommates are talking on the phone, and the dog is barking.
+You study in the middle of the family room while the television blares, your teenagers or roommates talk on the phone, and the dog barks.
 Try studying in a quiet place.
 Studies show you will learn the information more quickly and retain it longer.
 There won’t be much background noise at the test centre.
 It’s a good idea to get used to a similar environment now.
 Try to simulate the actual test atmosphere.